Indecomposables live in all smaller lengths: On crowns in minimal representation-infinite ray categories

 Namely, $\sigma_{1}$ does not factor through $\vec{w}_{1}'$ by part b) of lemma \ref{factorsatmost}.
 By symmetry, $\rho_{1}$ does not factor through $\vec{w}_{1}$.
 Moreover $\vec{u}_{2}=\xi \vec{u}_{2}'$ implies $\sigma_{1}=\xi \rho_{1}$.
 This is impossible since $\sigma_{1}$ and $ \rho_{1}$ are neighbors in a crown.
 For the same reason, $\vec{u}'=\xi \vec{u}$ leads to a contradiction.

 Observe that $\rho_{n}$ cannot factor through $\vec{w}_{2}$ and $\vec{u}_{2}$.
 The analogous statement holds for $\sigma_{2}$ and we have the tedious task to analyze the different possibilities.
 This is not difficult, but very lengthy.
-We give always a representation infinite ray category that is cleaving by its number in the list in 2.1 or by the type of an extended Dynkin diagram, but we do not check in detail all the conditions imposed on a cleaving functor.
+We give always a representation-infinite ray category that is cleaving by its number in figure 2.2 or by the type of an extended Dynkin diagram, but we do not check in detail all the conditions imposed on a cleaving functor.
 For instance, part a) of lemma \ref{easy} and its dual will be used very often without mentioning it explicitely.

 First let $\sigma_{2}$ be long too.
 Then in one of the two paths of a contour to $\sigma_{2}$ there is an arrow $\eta$ with the same codomain as $\rho_{1}$ such that $\rho_{1}$ does not factor through $\vec{\eta}$.
 If $\rho_{n}$ is also long one gets an arrow $\theta$ having the corresponding properties with respect to $\sigma_{1}$.
 This gives in $P/\sigma_{1}$ the cleaving diagram from figure 6.1 involving from the left to the right the morphisms $\theta,\vec{w}_{2}, \vec{u}_{2},\vec{u}_{2}',\vec{w}_{2}',\eta$.